makrai/notes/qiu2003-pretrained-nlp-survey.md

 * three ways to select the representation:
   * Embedding Only: choose only the pre-trained static
   * Top Layer.
 The most simple and effective way
-  * automatic choose the best layer in a soft version, like ELMo [122]: r t = γ
+  * automatic choose the best layer in a soft version, like ELMo [122]
-    * where α l is the softmax-normalized weight for layer l and γ is a scalar
+    * where α l is the softmax-normalized weight for layer l, and γ is a scalar

 ### 5.2.3 To tune or not to tune